frissonitte/popcorn-wagon/README.md

 ---

-## 📌 About
+##  About

 **Popcorn Wagon** is a Flask-powered web application that helps users discover and manage movies they love.
 It leverages a hybrid recommendation engine that combines:

--   ✅ Content-based filtering (TMDB API)
+-    Content-based filtering (TMDB API)
--   ✅ Collaborative filtering (MovieLens + SVD + Annoy)
+-    Collaborative filtering (MovieLens + SVD + Annoy)

-Whether you're a cinephile or just browsing, Popcorn Wagon will help you find your next favorite movie!

 ---

-## ✨ Features
+##  Features

--   🔍 Search movies via the TMDB API
+-    Search movies via the TMDB API
--   🎞️ View movie details: posters, genres, overviews
+-    View movie details: posters, genres, overviews
--   ❤️ Like/dislike movies and add custom tags
+-    Like/dislike movies and add custom tags
--   📝 Create and manage personalized movie lists
+-    Create and manage personalized movie lists
--   🧠 Hybrid AI-powered recommendations using SVD + Annoy
+-    Hybrid AI-powered recommendations using SVD + Annoy
--   🔐 User authentication and session management
+-    User authentication and session management
--   🌐 Responsive UI built with Bootstrap 5
+-    Responsive UI built with Bootstrap 5

 ---

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites